-Ank serves as counsel or arbitrator in commercial, investment, construction and sports arbitrations under all major international arbitration rules (ICC, ICDR/AAA, ICSID, LCIA, UNCITRAL, Court of Arbitration for Sport), as well as in ad hoc arbitrations and arbitrations under the rules of several regional centers.
+Ank Santens is an international arbitration specialist based in New York.
+She serves as counsel or arbitrator in commercial, investment, construction, and insurance arbitrations around the world, under all major international arbitration rules (ICC, ICDR/AAA, ICSID, LCIA, UNCITRAL) as well as under ad hoc and regional rules.

 Corporate clients look to Ank for a wide range of commercial disputes, post-M&A disputes, and disputes concerning joint ventures and other shareholder arrangements.
 Sovereign clients seek Ank's counsel on investment treaty disputes, as well as disputes relating to oil and gas concessions and sovereign borders.

 Ank regularly advises on the drafting of dispute resolution clauses in international contracts.
 She has a track record of obtaining an early resolution through creative strategies and the use of negotiation and mediation.

 Ank's client-centered approach stems from her experience early in her career in the legal department of a pharmaceutical company in New Jersey.
 She worked in White & Case's Paris office from 2004 to 2006.